Rindrics/expect-label-prefix/README.md

           # [comment]
           # The comment body to be used if `add_label=false`
-          # Default value: "Label with required prefix not found."
+          # Default value: "Label with expected prefix not found."
           # comment: ""
 ```